 - First-degree petit theft: One year in jail (not less)

-Our attorney will work relentlessly to safeguard your freedom and provide you with the individualized care and attention you deserve.
+Our Stuart theft crime attorneys will work relentlessly to safeguard your freedom and provide you with the individualized care and attention you deserve.
 When you hire ADL Law, P.A., you can count on us to help you with all stages of the legal process, ensure you are fully updated about your case at all times and provide you with well-informed legal advice about your best choices for advancing forward.
 Let us help you today.

 Facing charges for theft?
-To schedule your consultation with our Stuart theft crime lawyer, feel free to contact us today at (772) 210-9097.
+To schedule your consultation with our Stuart theft crime lawyers, feel free to contact us today at (772) 210-9097.

 “They are there when you need them”